PsiPhiTheta/The-Digital-Deluge/tools/README.md

 ## 1.2.
 Code Written

-- [SocialNetPlot.R script](https://github.com/PsiPhiTheta/The-Digital-Deluge/blob/master/tools/SocialNetPlot.R): Data scraped using the aforementioned Lost Circles app was converted using this script.
-This was then analysed further using the open source [Gephi application](https://gephi.org).
+- [SocialNetPlot.R script](https://github.com/PsiPhiTheta/The-Digital-Deluge/blob/master/tools/Facebook/SocialNetPlot.R): an R script that converts the data scraped using the aforementioned Lost Circles app.
+Output then analysed further using the open source [Gephi application](https://gephi.org).

+# 2. Microsoft

+## 2.1.
+3rd Party Tools

+None found

+## 2.2.
+Code Written

+- [MicrosoftLogTimeline.R script](https://github.com/PsiPhiTheta/The-Digital-Deluge/blob/master/tools/Microsoft/MicrosoftLogTimeline.R): an R script that processes the ProductAndServiceUsage.json file that is returned from the Microsoft GDPR data request.
+Outputs a csv file that can be further analysed using plotting libraries of choice.

-# 2. Google
+# 3. Google